About

 After exploring meditation with a bit of yoga since the 1990s, in 2007 Diana became a serious student of yoga to help support herself through an injury, grief, and manage the stresses of her job.
 Yoga has helped to build Diana’s confidence, gain strength in body and mind, enhance resilience, and provide a place to let go.
 She uses these experiences along with the practices she has learned through her teachers and continued learning to empower her students in enhancing their own well being.

-Diana continues her learning with her primary teacher, Lisa Kaley-Isley.
+Diana continues her learning with her primary teachers, Lisa Kaley-Isley and Indu Arora.
 Diana believes that she always is learning and is a student, too, taking courses to continue to evolve as a teacher and therapist to best serve her students.
-Some of these courses include pregnancy yoga, restorative yoga, yin yoga, mindfulness, meditation teacher training, yoga for stress/anxiety/depression, Accessible Yoga, chair yoga, yoga nidra, pranayama, Sanskrit, and workshops on yogic philosophy and texts.
+Some of these courses/trainings include pregnancy yoga, restorative yoga, yin yoga, mindfulness, meditation teacher training, yoga for stress/anxiety/depression, Accessible Yoga, chair yoga, yoga nidra, pranayama, Sanskrit, and workshops on yogic philosophy and texts.

-To bring added joy she enjoys gardening, walks in nature, a bit of travel, and cooking tasty meals and treats to share!
+To bring added joy she spends time gardening, walking in nature, a bit of travel, singing in a choir, cuddling with her pets, and cooking tasty meals and treats to share!

 Loving ourselves through the process of owning our story is the bravest thing we will ever do.